wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

 <a name="UseCases"></a>

-The word cloud of words used to describe what Consul can do (listed at https://www.consul.io/):
+Technical words that describe what Consul can do (listed at https://www.consul.io/):

    * Consul on Kubernetes
    * Control access with Consul API Gateway